sdiehl/wiwinwlh/tutorial.md

 ----------------------

 The extension ``BangPatterns`` allows an alternative syntax to force arguments to functions to be wrapped in seq.
-A bang operator on an arguments forces it's evaluation to weak head normal form before matching it.
+A bang operator on an arguments forces its evaluation to weak head normal form before performing the pattern match.
+This can be used to keep specific arguments evaluated throughout recursion instead of creating a giant chain of thunks.

 ```haskell
 {-# LANGUAGE BangPatterns #-}